bsl/bindings-GLFW/README.md

 This package is looking for a new maintainer
 ============================================
 `bindings-GLFW` and `GLFW-b` are looking for a new maintainer.
-Please comment in issues if you would like to take maintainership.
+Please comment in [this issue](https://github.com/bsl/bindings-GLFW/issues/39) if you would like to take maintainership.

 bindings-GLFW
 =============